I’d be lying if I said that most people didn’t head to Southeast Asia to lie on beaches, eat cheap food and drink cheap beer.

 This is definitely one of Myanmar’s finest sites, but due to its location, the site receives fewer foreign visitors than it deserves.

 Kayaking the Nam Song River

-Though Laos is a year round destination, for Kayaking and general traveling, I would suggest to avoid the rainy season from May to October even though I went in July.
+Though Laos is a year-round destination, for Kayaking and general traveling, I would suggest avoiding the rainy season from May to October even though I went in July.

 – Jo, Wander with Jo